codewp/easy-sale-badges-for-woocommerce/readme.txt

 == Changelog ==

+= 5.1.0 =
+* Added new hooks for better customization (before add to cart and after add to cart) to out of image position.
+* Added shadow customization option for the Notification Bar and Sale Pop-Up (Pro Version).
+* Resolved timing issues in the Sale Pop-Up (Pro Version).
+* Fixed display issue in embeds (Pro Version).
+* Compatibility with WooCommerce 9.6.1
+Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback.🌹

 = 5.0.0 =
 * Added Countdown timer for embeds (Pro Version).
 * Added Countdown stock for embeds (Pro Version).
 * Added Announcement feature for embeds (Pro Version).
 * Fixed issue in quantity.
-Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback.🌹

 = 4.0.0 =
 * Added Sales Pop up (Pro Version).